 Soft condensed matter is one of the fastest growing fields of physics.
 It encompasses a wide range of systems, such as self-assembling nanostructures, liquid crystals, polymers and nanomaterials.

-The group’s research combines experiments and modelling to answer questions about the structure, properties and dynamics of soft systems.
-It is supported by international companies, research councils and the European Union, and includes both fundamental and applied research.
+Our research combines experiments and modelling to answer questions about the structure, properties and dynamics of soft systems.
+It is supported by international companies, research councils and the European Union.

 Our research includes both pure and applied research areas, such as crystallisation, elastomeric polymers, nanomaterials, coatings and water dynamics in porous media.